KaoWenChung/MovieList/README.md

 - Automatically login app if the user has login before
 ### Show movies information
 - Obtained movie list by GET API http://www.omdbapi.com/
   - Implemented paginating requests in API.
-Users will be able to see the movies ordered by their release year from lowest to highest on the same page as they scroll it down.
+Users will be able to see the movies ordered by their release year from lowest to highest on the same page as they scroll down.
 ### Localized Content
 - Used Extension protocol with enumeration to define and use localized strings.
 ### Unit Testing